 - 5.4.1.
 Referring to the ER Letter ref.
-CEDD/KL/2009/01/M45/130(369767) dated 14 February 2011, a Supplementary to Baseline Water Quality Monitoring Report Review Action and Limit Levels (Revision 1.0) has been submitted to EPD by ER in February 2011.
+CEDD/KL/2009/01/M45/130(369767) dated 14 February 2011, a Supplementary to Baseline Water Quality Monitoring Report Review Action and Limit Levels (Revision 1.0) has been provided to EPD by ER in February 2011 in according to Sections 4.92 and 10.7 of EM&A Manual.
+This report in Revision 1.1 has been provided on 26 April 2011 in response to EPD's comments dated 1 April 2011.
 This report presents the methodology for enlargement baseline database and the review and determination of the Action and Limit Levels in dry and wet seasons. - 5.4.2.
 On the basis of this Supplementary to Baseline Water Quality Monitoring Report, the maximum SS levels in the establishment of larger baseline database will be applied and acted as the upper bound of natural variation levels for the comparison with SS results in reporting quarter.
 The upper bound of natural variation levels are shown in Table 5.4.
 The graphic presentation of water quality results with respect to local variation is shown in Appendix 5.3.